Business Law Services in Tacoma, WA

 Contract drafting.
 NDAs, independent contractor agreements, master service agreements, vendor agreements, letters of intent, IP assignment and work for hire agreements.

 Contract counseling session.
-A sixty-minute live call to talk through a contract in real time.
+A 60-minute live call to talk through a contract in real time.
 No prep, no redlines, no written output.
 For clients who want to think through a contract conversationally rather than read a written review.

 Dispute resolution clause audits.
 Review of arbitration, venue, and governing law provisions across your active contracts for consistency and enforceability.